 Transformers

-A type of deep learning model and incredibly useful for NLP.
-Transformers help tokenize the input received, apply the model’s understanding of the meaning and requests, and create the appropriate output unique to that combination of request, understanding and type of response required.
-Transformers are able to process based on a series of interactions (a conversation) rather than only on a single question.
-This is why when we both ask ChatGPT the same question we may get different responses depending on our prior conversations in that session.
+It is a deep learning model that is incredibly useful for NLP.
+Transformers help tokenize the input received, apply the model’s understanding of the meaning and requests, and create the appropriate output unique to that combination of request, understanding, and type of response required.
+Transformers can process based on a series of interactions (a conversation) rather than only on a single question.
+This is why when we both ask ChatGPT the same question, we may get different responses depending on our prior conversations in that session.

 Unsupervised Learning

-Unsurprisingly, Unsupervised Learning is the process of letting AI find hidden patterns in your data without specific guidance on what’s right or wrong.
-This allows teams using AI to discover new patterns and correlations in data that may have not been known previously.
-One day we may truly know if a butterfly flapping its wings can cause a storm on the other side of the world.
+Unsurprisingly, Unsupervised Learning lets AI find hidden patterns in your data without specific guidance on what’s right or wrong.
+This allows teams using AI to discover new patterns and correlations in data that may not have been known previously.
+One day, we may know if a butterfly flapping its wings can cause a storm on the other side of the world.

 Validation

-In Machine Learning terms, validation is used to check how well the model is performing both during and after the training process.
-The model is tested using a new, previously unseen, data set, to validate it is learning and not just repeating answers to questions it already knows.
-It’s a useful mechanism to validate if Overfitting is occurring.
+In Machine Learning terms, validation checks how well the model performs during and after training.
+The model is tested using a new, previously unseen data set to validate it is learning and not just repeating answers to questions it already knows.
+It’s a valuable mechanism for validating if overfitting is occurring.

 Weighting/Weight Initialization

-Weight Initialization is the process of setting starting hyperparameters prior to training the model.
+Weight Initialization is the process of setting starting hyperparameters before training the model.
 Effective weighting can impact the convergence, speed, and efficiency of LLMs.
-Each LLM is likely to have different Weight Initialization, which can affect their specific specialization along with the training data used.
+Each LLM will likely have different Weight Initializations, which can affect their specialization and the training data used.

-Provides insight into what has influenced the model’s results, which is important for understanding and trusting its results.
-It can help understand reasons for bias for example, or opportunities to improve results to be more accurate.
-Transparency of results is a major requirement for the ethical use of AI.
-When discussing with app vendors how they use AI in their products and where their data is coming from it is unacceptable, and unethical, for them to say, “I can’t tell you, it’s intellectual property”.
+It provides insight into what has influenced the model’s results, which is essential for understanding and trusting them.
+It can help understand reasons for bias, for example, or opportunities to improve results to be more accurate.
+Transparency of results is a significant requirement for the ethical use of AI.
+When discussing with app vendors how they use AI in their products and where their data comes from, it is unacceptable and unethical for them to say, “I can’t tell you.
+It’s intellectual property”.

 You Only Look Once (YOLO)